DonnyCodes/NintendoSharp/README.md

 <b>What it can do:</b>

--Re-Direct the feed from your NintendoSpy-Based input display for use as a PC Gamepad.
+-Redirect the feed from any NintendoSpy-Based input display(https://github.com/jaburns/NintendoSpy) for use as a PC Gamepad.
 2MS max response time!

--Direct the feed from your Nintendo Controllers through an Arduino board, and to their consoles and other consoles.
-Or use them as a PC Gamepad.
+-Direct the feed from any Nintendo Controller through an Arduino board, and to their consoles or other consoles.
+You can also use them as a PC Gamepad.
 1MS max response time!

 ^While doing that, it can also: